Gorilla Grodd

 Gorilla Grodd is a supervillain appearing in American comic books published by DC Comics.
 Created by John Broome and Carmine Infantino, the character first appeared in The Flash #106 (May 1959).
 He is an evil, super-intelligent gorilla who gained mental powers after being exposed to a strange meteorite's radiation.
-The character serves primarily as an antagonist of The Flash, but has also fought other heroes such as Batman and Superman.
+The character serves primarily as an antagonist of The Flash and has also fought other heroes such as Batman and Superman.

 Grodd has appeared in several forms of DC-related media, including television series and films.
 He has been voiced by Stanley Ralph Ross, Powers Boothe, John DiMaggio, and David Sobolov, among others.
+He is set to headline The People v.
+Gorilla Grodd television series set in the DC Universe (DCU) with his voice provided by Jimmy Tatro.